vardaansinha/teacher/_posts/2022-08-15-Tools_Equipment.md

     - Make sure command starts, this should provide feedback/output in terminal and could take a long time, like 10-min, there could be a  prompt in the middle, at about 5-minutes.
 Follow any on screen instructions provided in terminal output to finish.
 - Homebrew installs a tool called "brew" which helps add and manage developer packages on MacOS.

-> At this point, the next task is to prepare for Jupyter Notebooks and Kernels.  <mark>You must start a new Terminal</mark>.
+> At this point, the next task is to prepare tools.  <mark>You must start a new Terminal</mark>.
 Now the Terminal prompt should be <mark>prefixed with (base)</mark>.
 If not, you need to go back to Anaconda install.
-- Open new Terminal.
-If your prompt is not looking like this you need to back up.
+- Open new Terminal, your prompt should look like this...
 ```bash
 (base) iMac:~ jmort1021$
 ```